yaya2devops/terraform-beginner-bootcamp-2023/README.md

 Some takeaways from this;
-- distru takes too long to create
+- Distru takes too long to create
-- distrus takes too long to delete
+- Distru takes too long to delete

 We also noticed that we could configure that without taking too long<br>(Delete not required)..